ChrisZieba/LogicPull/README.md

 FAQ
 ---
 * What exactly can I do with LogicPull?
-  > You can collect answers to dynamic questions through a form built with our editor, then combine those answers with a template to produce PDF, RTF or DocX documents.
+  > You can collect answers to dynamic questions through a form built with our editor, then combine those answers with a template to produce PDF, RTF, XML or DocX documents.

 * What are templates?
   > LogicPull uses [EJS](http://embeddedjs.com/) to combine with answer sets to produce the documents you need.
 Please see this [article](http://help.logicpull.com/portal/articles/working-with-templates) for more information on how to work with templates.

+* Do I need a technical background to use LogicPull?
+  > LogicPull tries to make it as easy as possible to create, edit, and manage guided interviews.
+Writing templates does require a basic understanding of how conditional logic works.

 Installation
 ------------